 Incorrect Charges (Wrong Charges)

-Occasionally charges are laid that do not reflect the circumstances of the alleged offending; or they are laid using provisions that no longer exist because they have been abolished or amended by the Parliament.
+Occasionally incorrect charges are laid that do not reflect the circumstances of the alleged offending; or they are laid using provisions that no longer exist because they have been abolished or amended by Parliament, in these circumstances, police will have laid incorrect charges.

 There are other circumstances this defence may be used, particularly in relation to alleged sex offences which occurred some time ago.
 Recent changes to the legislation mean that the prosecution will sometimes lay the more recent charge instead of the older one that applied at the time of the alleged offence.
 A perfect of example of when this can happen relates to indecent assault.
 This charge has changed multiple times over the last 70 years and sometimes the police will lay the charge based on the wrong legislation.
 At the bottom of the above article on indecent assault, you can see how many times that charge has changed.